"Mogami River Senbon Dango" strawberry and tiramisu

 Carefully selected rice

-The rice dumplings at Mogamigawa Senbon Dango have a rich, savory flavor.
+The dumplings at Mogamigawa Senbon Dango have a rich, satisfying flavor.

-The rice used in the dumplings is harvested locally in Oishida, and is delicious even when eaten alone.
-The
+The rice used in the dumplings is locally grown in Oishida and is "delicious enough to eat as rice."

-delicious aroma of steaming rice fills the air outside the store just before it opens, making you want to try the rice alone.
+Just before opening, the wonderful aroma of steaming rice fills the air outside the shop, making you want to try the rice on its own!
 The

-excellent flavor that can only be achieved by using rice grown in the lush Oishida may be the secret to their popularity.
+delicious taste, achieved by using rice grown in the naturally abundant Oishida region, may be the biggest secret to its popularity.

 The one-day expiration date is proof that it is additive-free